 Though the Gibeon meteorite was "officially" discovered in the Namibian desert in 1838, local craftsmen had been making spear points and other tools out of the fragments for perhaps thousands of years.
 The meteorite is etched with an acid to reveal its natural Widmanstatten pattern, which is unique to each ring.

-Over the past year or so, we have observed several very well known professional meteorite dealers selling Muonionalusta as "Gibeon".
+Over the past several years we have observed several very well known professional meteorite dealers selling Muonionalusta as "Gibeon".
 When we pointed out their error they corrected their listings, however this serves to highlight the importance of buying your meteorite jewelry from someone that knows the difference between the rust prone Muonionalusta and the Stable Gibeon meteorites.
 If professional meteorite dealers can confuse the two, how is a jeweler, who is totally inexperienced in meteorite identification going to be able to guarantee that you are getting real Gibeon meteorite in your jewelry?
 Unlike many, we are experienced professional meteorite dealers.
-We can distinguish between Muonionalusta and Gibeon meteorites and since we cut and prepare all of the meteorites used in our Seamless line of meteorite rings, we know exactly what kind of meteorite our rings are made of, and we Guarantee their authenticity.
+We can distinguish between Muonionalusta and Gibeon meteorites and since we cut and prepare all of the meteorites used in our Seamless line of meteorite rings from known Gibeon meteorites, we know exactly what kind of meteorite our rings are made of, and we Guarantee their authenticity.
 Less experienced individuals can easily be fooled by the superficially similar appearance of Muonionalusta to Gibeon, and given the large quantities of muonionalusta being sold as Gibeon these days, it is even more important to purchase your expensive meteorite jewelry from meteorite experts.
 Buyer beware!